Minimum Distances Between Pallets, Rack Systems & Building Structures

 • Free space of 80 in. above the floor unless a danger sign is posted

-As shown in the table above, pallets should have a minimum clearance of 3 inches between two pallets or one pallet and the upright frame to avoid damage or unintended impacts with rack components.
+As shown in the table above, pallets should have a minimum clearance of 3 inches between them to avoid damage or unintended impacts with rack components.
 Lift truck drivers should pay close attention and ensure adequate space on both pallet sides when placing pallets.

-Figure 5 below shows a pallet stored directly against a column.
-Disregarding the recommended storage rack clearance can damage the pallet rack components.
+There should be at least 3 inches of clearance between each pallet and the rack column to prevent damage or accidental contact with rack components.
+Figure 4 below shows a pallet stored directly against a column.
+Failure to observe the recommended storage rack clearance can damage the pallet rack components.

 Pallet racks are efficient structures for storing large quantities of heavy merchandise, but standards must be followed to ensure they are used safely and remain free of damage.
 Following the minimum distance between racking and respecting clearance from building components is important.